andrewpmilne/project-one-stag-games-club/README.md

 The live site can be found here:
 - https://andrewpmilne.github.io/project-one-stag-games-club/
 ---

+### Technologies Used ###
+- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used as the foundation of the site.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) - was used to add the styles and layout of the site.
+- [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used in media queries and to style, including to position the form and the action button in front of images.
+- [Bootstrap](https://getbootstrap.com/) - was used to style elements throughout the project, including ensuring responsiveness.
+- [Balsamiq](https://balsamiq.com/) was used to make wireframes for the website.
+- [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
+- [Git](https://git-scm.com/) was used for the version control of the website.
+- [GitHub](https://github.com/) was used to host the code of the website and log notes in the design process.

 ## Credits ##
 The following sites were used to assist with the project:
 - https://getbootstrap.com/ (linked in the HTML code to aid design and responsiveness).